ucsb-cs8/w20/_lectures/lect06.md

 ```

-if you wanted to be able to use other inputs ('y' 'yes' 'Y') to be able to output "It is raining",
+if you wanted to be able to use other inputs (e.g., `'y' 'yes' 'Y'`) to be able to output "It is raining",
-you would do so by changing the conditional like this:
+you would do so by changing the comparison in the conditional like this:

 ```python